Internet governance (IG) may be more important to you than you realise.

 - Internet governance actors and processes

 Each week, participants study and discuss course materials and complete additional online activities.
 At the end of the week, participants and lecturers meet to discuss the topic of the week.
-For successful completion, this course requires a minimum of 5 to 7 hours of study time per week.
+For successful completion, this course requires a minimum of five to seven hours of study time per week.

 Participants are invited to join Diplo’s global internet governance online community of over 1,400 members, and to attend monthly webinars and other IG-related events and activities.